vuongducphuong/documentation/content/applications/websites/website/pages/seo.rst

 -----

 Search engines boost ranking of secure HTTPS/SSL websites.
-So, by default all Odoo Online instances are fully based on HTTPS.
+So, by default all Leansoft Online instances are fully based on HTTPS.
 If the visitor accesses your website through a non HTTPS url, it gets a 301 redirect to its HTTPS equivalent.